JohnnieJnr/alx-pre_course/README.md

 My first readme
-First and only gui update
+First and only Gui update